Syria Supper Club: Reaching Out to Refugees, One Dinner at a Time

 "This refugee project really came out of a sense of outrage over the refugee crisis last summer," says McCaffrey, an anthropology professor at Montclair State University.

 "I was reading the news and it was so upsetting, seeing all these people at sea, drowning at sea, and feeling our country was doing nothing.
-I reached out to the rabbi and said: 'What are we doing?'"
+I reached out to the rabbi and said: 'What are we doing?' "

-Among the first actions taken by McCaffrey and her partner on this project, Melina Macall, was a Christmas Eve dinner that Bnai Keshet hosted in 2015 in which Syrian Muslims and New Jersey Jews feasted on the traditional American Jewish Christmas meal of Chinese food.
+Among the first actions taken by McCaffrey and Melina Macall, her partner on this project, was a Christmas Eve dinner that Bnai Keshet hosted in 2015 in which Syrian Muslims and New Jersey Jews feasted on the traditional American Jewish Christmas meal of Chinese food.

-The synagogue later hired one Syrian woman to cater monthly Saturday lunches after Shabbat services — now, there is talk of her catering Bar and Bat Mitzvahs.
+The synagogue later hired one Syrian woman to cater monthly Saturday lunches after Shabbat services — now, there is talk of having her cater bar and bat mitzvahs.

 It's that talent for cooking among many of the Syrian women who have settled in places like Paterson and Elizabeth that inspired the Syria Supper Club idea: How about these women cook dinners at Americans' homes, enabling them to meet their new neighbors while making some much-needed money in the process?